OctopusDeploy/blog/blog/2022-03/config-as-code-strategies/index.md

 - Alongside your application code
 - In a separate deployment repository

-Each option is described below to explain when they work and when to avoid them.
+Read on, to learn when each option works best and when to avoid them.
 You might have noticed that you can arrange these possibilities along a scale from a one-to-one relationship with applications to a single large repository.
 We recommend keeping your deployment configuration in the same repository as the application code, but there are specific circumstances where the other options may be suitable.

 After setting up config as code, you can [move your deployment configuration files](https://octopus.com/docs/projects/version-control/moving-version-control) if you change your mind.